 Malaysia And Islamic Finance

 In fact, Islamic finance in Malaysia is growing by leaps and bounds and at such a rapid pace that the world has begun to take notice.
-A World Islamic Banking Competitiveness Report 2013-14 published by Ernst and Young revealed Malaysia’s market share, growth rate, and value of Islamic assets in comparison to five other countries that, along with Malaysia, makes up 78% of international Islamic banking assets.
+A World Islamic Banking Competitiveness Report 2015-16 published by Ernst and Young shows that Malaysia is among the most competitive countries for Islamic finance.

 What sets Malaysia apart?